Series: AI for Doubters

 Will AI replace my work?
 The honest answer depends on the structure of what you do

-The replacement worry is legitimate, and the marketing answers in both directions are useless.
-The “you will not be replaced, you will be enhanced” talking point is comforting and partly wrong.
-The “everything will be automated” panic is dramatic and also partly wrong.
-The honest answer is that AI…
+The replacement worry is legitimate, and both marketing answers are useless: you will not be replaced, you will be enhanced is comforting and partly wrong, while everything will be automated is dramatic and also partly wrong.
+The honest answer is that AI hits different categories of work in different ways.
+Here is how to figure out which category your work actually falls into.

 Read More »